 Physical inactivity is a health crisis worsened by COVID-19.
 Before the first case of COVID-19 was announced in the United States, 80 percent of adults in the U.S. did not meet national Physical Activity Guidelines for exercise and 76 percent of children in the U.S. were insufficiently active every day.
 Those numbers have skyrocketed due to restrictions and facility closures caused by the pandemic.

 A 2021 study found regular physical activity may help protect against severe COVID-19, and a 2022 study found more physical activity is associated with higher well-being and quality of life regardless of age, as well as lower depressive symptoms, anxiety, and stress, regardless of age.

 We examined the positive effects of physical activity on mental and physical health through a comprehensive review of the latest research and examined how COVID-19 has changed physical activity routines and habits for adults and youth.
 We’ve also been monitoring the barriers and challenges the pandemic causes for daily physical activity, and this continues with the rolling nature of COVID-19’s presence.

 Where We Are

 We’ve updated our Exercise Anywhere database to include free exercise apps and videos offered from popular brands during the pandemic.

-• We hosted the webinar Boost Your Immunity with Physical Activity featuring institute faculty Drs.
+We hosted the webinar Boost Your Immunity with Physical Activity featuring institute faculty Drs.
 Cindy Lin and Sara Chrisman.
 Watch it below to learn the importance of physical activity for youth and adults during the COVID-19 pandemic.